ubi-agni/ros-builder-action/README.md

 ### Where to start building from?

 Building a complete ROS distro from scratch takes a lot of time, often more than allowed by github actions (6h).
 For this reason, it is possible to continue a build either from a previous build (downloading an existing `debs` artifact) or from an existing repository.
-For the former, set the input `DOWNLOAD_DEBS=true`, for the latter add the repository to `EXTRA_DEB_SOURCES`.
+For the former, set the input `DOWNLOAD_DEBS=true`, for the latter add the deploy repository to `EXTRA_DEB_SOURCES`.
+Note that this variable supports shell variable expansion, i.e. you can use `$DEB_DISTRO` and/or `$ROS_DISTRO` to generically specify the deploy repository across different builds.
 In both cases, set the variable/input `SKIP_EXISTING=true` to actually skip building of already existing packages.

 The example workflow [splitted.yaml](.github/workflows/splitted.yaml) uses `DOWNLOAD_DEBS` to build a large ROS distro from several `.repos` files.